AustinFlippo/TritonPlanner/DEPLOYMENT.md

 | `VITE_SUPABASE_URL` | yes | Supabase project URL |
 | `VITE_SUPABASE_ANON_KEY` | yes | Supabase anon public key |

-**These are read at build time, not runtime.** Changing one in the Vercel dashboard does nothing until you redeploy.
+**These are read at build time, not runtime.** Changing one in the Render dashboard does nothing until you trigger a new build.
 If the app loads but every course list is empty, `VITE_API_URL` was missing or wrong when the bundle was built — a production bundle built without it falls back to `http://localhost:5050`, so every request goes to the visitor's own machine.
-The bundle now logs an explicit console error in that case instead of failing silently.
+The bundle logs an explicit console error in that case instead of failing silently.

 Without the two Supabase variables the app still runs — signed out, with localStorage persistence only.

+A `vercel.json` is committed at the repo root.
+It is unused by Render and can be ignored or deleted; it encodes the same build for Vercel if you ever move.

 ---